spack/spack/lib/spack/docs/packaging_guide.rst

 Each test part is independently run, tracked, and reported.
 Test parts are executed in the order they appear.
-If one fails, subsequent test parts are still run even if they would also fail.
+If one fails, subsequent test parts are still performed even if they would also fail.
 This allows tools like CDash to track and report the status of test parts across runs.
 The pass/fail status of the enclosing test is derived from the statuses of the embedded test parts.

-.. admonition:: Test method and test part names must be unique.
+.. admonition:: Test method and test part names **must** be unique.

-   Test results reporting requires that test methods and embedded test parts have unique names within the package.
+   Test results reporting requires that test methods and embedded test parts within a package have unique names.

 The signature for ``test_part`` is: